Austin Tiffany explores the issues behind the new Woolf Institute e-learning course Religion is...

 For the past few months, I have been conducting research in New York City, looking at ways seminaries teach about the religious other and what motivates clergy to engage with those from another religion.
 My research took a bit of a turn on November 8th, when the city went to bed shocked at the election of Donald Trump, a candidate who, at times, has stoked fears of discrimination and hatred against religious minorities.

 After that day, securing interviews with clergy around New York City became very easy.
 Clergy reiterated the need to join hands with their peers across religious boundaries, lending a hand of support but also opening themselves up to better understand the lived realities – the fears – of their neighbors who worshiped the Divine differently.
 These relationships are not new but often not visible, occurring during the week while congregants are busy at work.
 This year, holiday commercials sought to shed light on the bonds of understanding and friendship among clergy.
-Amazon released the following commercial, now well known:
+Amazon released a Christmas commercial (2016), now well known showing the friendship between a priest and an imam.

 As political climates and public discourse become more targeted towards our shared diversity, the need to understand the differing religious communities has become more important.
 In my research, clergy stressed the importance of understanding thy neighbor.
 Yet the conversation and understanding across religious boundaries cannot stop with clergy – it must spread to society more widely.